slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - Just finished the book «Buy Back Your Time».
 Key takeaway?
 Outsource your weaknesses.
 It isn’t lazy, it’s smart.
 Double down on your zone of genius and watch your business, health and life transform.
 - One pattern I’ve noticed in all miserable people: They overthink and underact.
 - procrastination is merely the avoidance of unpleasant emotions.
+- Never mistake motion for action.
+Think like a man of action; act like a man of thought.
+Make any plan.
 -->

 > *"One of the counterintuitive things that I’ve learned is that procrastination is often a side-effect of perfectionism."
 -- hn@bane*

 We fear releasing something unimportant, so we release nothing at all.

 Inadequate results reveal we aren’t as good as we think, creating anxiety.
 We distract ourselves to avoid facing what bothers us.
 Procrastination relieves that anxiety.
 When hope disappears, so does action.
+Procrastination causes burnout far more than work does.
 The cost of procrastination is the life you could have lived.

-Hints:

-- What gets measured gets done.
+You’re too gifted to be paralyzed by procrastination.
+Dear son, focus.

-- Don’t wait for the perfect moment, a good moment is a safer bet.
+Don’t wait for the perfect moment, a good moment is a safer bet.
 Long pauses cause languishing and paralysis is worse than bad timing.
 Eventually, the pain of not doing it exceeds the pain of doing it (panic monster).
-- Never mistake motion for action.
-Think like a man of action; act like a man of thought.
-Make any plan.
-- Procrastination causes burnout far more than work does.
-- You’re too gifted to be paralyzed by procrastination.
-Dear son, focus.
-- Laziness often disguises lack of knowledge but is really lack of direction.
-When goals align with passions, laziness fades—you’re driven by something bigger.
+What gets measured gets done.
+Laziness often disguises lack of knowledge but is really lack of direction.
+When goals align with passions, laziness fades, you’re driven by something bigger.
 Purpose fuels progress; build what outlasts you.

-> *"What’s well begun is half done."
--- Horace [-065]*

 > *"Evil is whatever distracts."
 -- Franz Kafka [1883]*